REMP Lab Director

 Assistant Professor, Psychological Sciences, University of San Diego

-Black/Latinx Families: Ethnic-racial socialization, racial discrimination, colorism
+Black and Latinx families: Ethnic-racial socialization, racial discrimination, colorism

-Stepfamily Dynamics: Childrearing, coparenting relationships
+Stepfamily Dynamics: Childrearing practices, coparenting relationships

 REMP Lab Research Assistants (Current)

 While in the lab, Alex's projects include "Gendered Racial Microaggressions and Coping Strategies for Black Women," which specifically focused on using intersectional approaches to understand the effectiveness of coping strategies mitigating the negative effects of microaggressions.
-She is also a Co-PI with Dr. Berkley on the current projects "Socialization and Campus-Related Experiences of Black College Students," "Intergenerational Transmission of Cultural Values among First-Generation Collegiate Women of Color," and " "Cultural Factors and the Mental Health-Related Experiences and Behaviors of Latinx Youth."
+She is also a Co-PI with Dr. Berkley on the current projects "Socialization and Campus-Related Experiences of Black College Students," "Intergenerational Transmission of Cultural Values among First-Generation Collegiate Women of Color."

 Alex's goals are putting research into practice through education, training, and promotion of inclusivity and intersectionality in her clinical mental health counseling practices.
 She plans on pursing either a Counseling Psychology or Clinical Psychology PhD.